-Cloudflare's Matt Carey has a specific claim: most engineers are using MCP wrong.
-His alternative, Code Mode, lets a single MCP server expose all 2,500 Cloudflare API endpoints inside roughly 1,000 tokens of context.
-The mechanism is a dynamic Worker loader that executes model-written code inside a V8 isolate, keeping the footprint small and the execution safe.
-That is not a minor implementation detail.
-It is a architectural inversion of how MCP is typically deployed.
+Cloudflare's Matt Carey has a specific claim: most developers are using MCP wrong.
+In a conversation with the Changelog, Carey, who works on the Agents SDK and MCP at Cloudflare, explains how server-side Code Mode compresses all 2,500 Cloudflare API endpoints into roughly 1,000 tokens of context.
+The mechanism is a dynamic Worker loader that executes model-written code inside a V8 isolate, letting the model write code against an API rather than consuming hundreds of discrete tool definitions.

 [READ ORIGINAL →]